 In 2004, Michael and Gary decided that they were ready to hand over the reins of the business to the next Generation.
 Gary's son Jason, Donald's son Jeff and Reginald's son Paul purchased the farm.

 Today we are operating a 750 herd dairy farm milking approximately 360 cows, twice a day.
 We grow forage and corn silage for our own herd as well as contract harvesting for neighboring farms.
-We also have 140 acres of Christmas trees.
+We also have over 95 acres of Christmas trees.